interlay/interbtc-api/README.md

 yarn docker-parachain-start
 ```

-The default parachain started is Kintsugi (KINT).
-To choose a specific chain, use the optional `--chain` parameter.
+The default parachain started is an image of Kintsugi (KINT).
+To choose a specific chain's image, use the optional `--chain` parameter.
 e.g. to start Kintsugi explicitly

 ```bash